It’s not enough just growing a beard. Once it grows, you need to take proper care of it.

 How to Use Beard Butter

-If you follow these methods for applying beard butter regularly, your beard will stay healthy, soft, silky, and smooth for the long run!
+If you follow this methods for applying beard butter regularly, your beard will stay healthy, soft, silky, and smooth in the long run!

 Want to make your own beard butter from home?
 Doing so allows you to know exactly what is in your formula, and gives you all the freedom to tweak it in future batches to get the balance that is ideal for your hair and skin type.

 - 1 part beeswax

 - essential oils of your choosing

 Begin by melting the beeswax.
 You can do this using a double boiler, or a glass jar in a pot of boiling water.

 Finally, add the Shea butter and remove the formula from the heat.

 Mix until the Shea butter is completely melted.